-We love this gluten-free scone recipe by our friend, San Francisco food stylist and allergen-friendly recipe developer Jeffrey Larsen.
+We love this gluten free scone recipe by San Francisco food stylist and allergen-friendly recipe developer Jeffrey Larsen.
 With a vegan variation that creates equally delicious results, everyone can enjoy wonderful scones!

 Gluten-Free Berry Scones Recipe with a Vegan Variation